cs107e/cs107e.github.io/guides/make.md

+---
+layout: page
-## Guide to makefiles for ARM cross-development
+title: Guide to Make for ARM cross-development
+---

 *Written for CS107E by Pat Hanrahan*